StoryshMedia/Nodaro/bundle/Smug/AdministrationBundle/README.md

 <h1 align="center">Nodaro - Administration Bundle</h1>

+## 🧭 Administration Bundle
+The Administration Bundle is the central module for managing and controlling Norado through a dedicated backend.
+It provides a modular and extensible foundation for administrative features that can be used consistently across the entire system.

+## 🔑 Core Features
+ - User & Role Management: Manage users, access permissions, and roles.
+ - Module-Based Navigation: Dynamically configurable page structure for integrating additional bundles or modules.
+ - Configuration Management: Maintain global system settings (e.g. email, API keys, branding).

+## ⚙️ Technical Specifications
+ - Compatible with Symfony 6
+ - UI built with Twig & Vue 3, styled using Tailwind CSS
+ - REST interfaces for asynchronous interactions
+ - Role-Based Access Control
+ - Flexible extensibility through events and dependency injection

 ## Available webpack alias

 You can use the assets from this Bundle by using the alias `@SmugAdministraionBundle`